 The single most important way to attract birds is to provide bird-friendly surroundings.
 Sure, birds want to eat the seed or suet from your birdfeeders.
 But they also need to find shelter, water and natural foods.
 In fact, studies show that even a bird that regularly visits your winter feeders will only get about a quarter of its food there.

 An appealing habitat for birds will have a wide variety of plants.
 Yards dominated by lawn will never attract as many birds as a yard filled with an assortment of perennials, shrubs and trees.
 Even better, you can include plants that are known to be favored by birds.
 For example, you can plant nectar-rich bee balm for hummingbirds, or berry-producing viburnums for cedar waxwings.
-(There's a list of recommended plants in the column at right.)
+(There's a list of recommended plants in the box at the end of this article.)
 If possible, include trees and shrubs of different sizes and shapes.
 Some birds prefer tall trees for perching, so they can scan the surroundings, while others like the cover of a dense shrub.

 If possible, it's a good idea to offer an assortment of different styles of feeders.
 Some birds, such as chickadees, will eat from almost any feeder, including the palm of your hand.
 But others seem to have distinct preferences for a certain type of perch, feeding port or roof.
 Some will only eat from an open feeder close to the ground.
 So it's not surprising that the more types of feeders you provide, the more kinds of birds you will attract.